AmineDiro/daskqueue/README.md

 -------
 The **daskqueue** library is very well suited for IO bound jobs: by running multiple consummers and queues, communication asynchronously, we can bypass the dask scheduler limit and process **millions of tasks 🥰 !! **

 The example copy code above was ran on cluster of 20 consummers and 5 queues.
-The tasks ran are basic file copy between two location (btw two NFS disk).
+The tasks ran are basic file copy between two location (copying form NFS filer).
 We copied 200 000 files (~ 1.1To) without ever breaking a sweat !

 We can clearly see the network saturation: